Realbenjizo/SQL-Essentials-for-Data-Analysis-A-50-Day-Hands-on-Challenge-Book-Go-From-Beginner-to-Pro-files/README.md

 # SQL Essentials for Data Analysis: A 50-Day Hands-on Challenge Book (Go From Beginner to Pro)  (Companion Files)

 Welcome! 👋
-This repository contains all the companion files, datasets, and solutions used in the book **"SQL Essentials for Data Analysis: A 50-Day Hands-on Challenge Book."**
+This repository contains all the companion files, datasets, and solutions used in the book **"SQL Essentials for Data Analysis: A 50-Day Hands-on Challenge Book (Go From Beginner to Pro)."**

 Whether you're just starting out or want to sharpen your SQL skills with hands-on challenges, this repo will support your learning journey.